salviyabalami/Dynamixel-Servo-Utils/README.md

   Performs a quick diagnostic on each detected servo (temperature, voltage, error flags, etc.) to verify that it is operating within safe ranges.

 - **`ping_and_read.py`**
-  Pings a servo by ID and reads basic control table values such as present position, velocity, and torque state.
-Useful for verifying communication with individual servos.

-- **`discover_and_read.py`**
   Scans all IDs at the selected baud and prints live Present Position values for each detected servo.
 Useful for monitoring many servos simultaneously.

 ---